xli2522/Wave-Gauges-Mini-Wave-Tank/readme.txt

                                                         \ /
                                                          ^
 What Arduino board does:
-(1) Load SD card
+(1) Loads SD card
-(2) pick up signal from wave probes,
+(2) picks up signal from wave probes,
-(3) write voltage value to a .txt file with time stamp in the front and signal source signature behind.
+(3) writes voltage value to a .txt file with time stamp in the front and signal source signature behind.
-(4) count the operation time, prompt its status on lcd screen.
+(4) counts the operation time, prompt its status on lcd screen.

 Note: Arduno does not compute wave height as voltage-height conversion function changes every time depending on the 0 height level.
 Related information needs to be entered into the python program following its prompts.

 What the Python program package does:
-(1) Load all the time, voltage, signal source information into dictionaries
+(1) Loads all the time, voltage, signal source information into dictionaries
     (each signal source has its own dictionary).
-(2) Generate .txt files with time, voltage, and wave height.
+(2) Generates .txt files with time, voltage, and wave height.
-(3) Generate pictures of voltage as a function of time.
+(3) Generates pictures of voltage as a function of time.
 (4) Many other data manipulation methods.

 *For programmers: You can chose to only inspect data from a specific time interval and generate pictures accordingly.
- Look into the program code to find definition of this interval method.
+ Look into the program to find definition of this method.